 Jlpapple (Own work)/Wikimedia Commons/CC BY 3.0

 Breakfast in the hotel restaurant.
-Your local tour guide will join you in the lobby for a 3 hour walking tour through historic Boston along the “Freedom Trail”.
+Your local tour guide will join you in the lobby for a walking tour through historic Boston along the “Freedom Trail”.
 You will see 16 historically significant sites such as Boston Common and Paul Revere House.
-Check out of hotel and depart for the short trip to Lowell, Ma. known for its heritage connected to the textile industry.
+Have a quick lunch then check out of hotel and depart for the short trip to Lowell, Ma. known for its heritage connected to the textile industry.
 Proceed to the “New England Quilt Museum.”
 Enjoy a guided tour of the museum by a docent, followed by a quilting workshop with a professional quilter.

 Next is a tour through Lowell National Historical Park, commemorating Lowell’s role in the American Industrial Revolution.
 Visit the Boott Cotton Mill Museum, including a 1920s weave room containing 88 looms operating with the help of belts, shafts and pulleys – self guided.
 Depart for the charming village of Hampton, New Hampshire.
 Your accommodations for the next two nights will be at Lamie’s Inn, a traditional New England Inn known for its cozy atmosphere and warm hospitality.

 Meet for drinks at “The Old Salt” followed by a festive Welcome Dinner.
 (B, D)